Quick start

 • Digital Twin Name: “Conveyor 1”

-• Digital Twin Template: Choose the conveyor template from the Virtual Factory DLC, for example: <DLC storage path>/DLC/TwinTemplate/Conveyor.
+• Digital Twin Template: Choose the flat roller conveyor template from the Virtual Factory DLC, for example: Public directory/<Virtual Factory DLC>/Flat roller conveyor.

 a).
-Click the button in the Digital Twin tab of Resources to open the New Digital Twin window.
+Click in the Digital Twin tab of the Resources pane to open the New Digital Twin window.

 a).
-Click the button in the Digital Twin tab of Resources to open the New Digital Twin window.
+Click in the Digital Twin tab of the Resources pane to open the New Digital Twin window.

-• Digital Twin Template: Choose the generator template from the Virtual Factory DLC, for example: <DLC storage path>/DLC/TwinTemplate/Producer.
+• Digital Twin Template: Choose the queue template from the Virtual Factory DLC, for example: Public directory/<Virtual Factory DLC>/Queue.

 a).
-Click the button in the Digital Twin tab of Resources to open the New Digital Twin window.
+Click in the Digital Twin tab of the Resources pane to open the New Digital Twin window.

 • Digital Twin Name: “AGV 1”

-• Digital Twin Template: Choose the AGV template from the Virtual Factory DLC, for example: <DLC storage path>/DLC/TwinTemplate/AGV.
+• Digital Twin Template: Choose the AGV template from the Virtual Factory DLC, for example: Public directory/<Virtual Factory DLC>/AGV.

 Adjust the length and height of “Conveyor 1”